-- One Acting Internship in any core area Family Medicine, Internal Medicine, Emergency Medicine, Neurology, Obstetrics and Gynecology, Pediatrics, Psychiatry, Critical Care, or Surgery (must be taken at affiliated hospitals) - One 4 week Emergency Medicine rotation. - Electives (all six electives must be completed; up to four electives may be taken at approved extramural institutions; up to four electives may be used to do independent study; up to two electives may be used to do a research study; and no more than four electives may be taken in the same core area) - Students may take a maximum of 12 weeks of non-clinical care rotations.
-Courses that are considered to be non-clinical are: MDE 8040 Medical Spanish, MDE 8900 MedU, MDE 8051 History of Western Medicine, MDE 8048 Narrative Medicine, MDE 8900 Culinary Medicine, MDE 8227 Advanced ECG, MDE 8520 Advanced Clinical Anatomy, MDE 8093 Clinical Anatomy Teaching, MDE 8534 Surgical Pathology, MDE 8535 Autopsy Pathology, MDE 8530 Pathology and Laboratory Medicine, and any Research that does not include clinical duties or patient interaction. - Students must complete at least 4 weeks of clinical rotations in blocks 8-11
+- One Acting Internship in any core area Family Medicine, Internal Medicine, Emergency Medicine, Neurology, Obstetrics and Gynecology, Pediatrics, Psychiatry, Critical Care, or Surgery (can be taken at an affiliated hospital or an away hospital) - One 4 week Emergency Medicine or Critical Care rotation (can be taken at home or away) - Electives (all six electives must be completed; up to four electives may be taken at approved extramural institutions; up to four electives may be used to do independent study; up to two electives may be used to do a research study; and no more than four electives may be taken in the same core area) - Students may take a maximum of 12 weeks of non-clinical care rotations.
+Courses that are considered to be non-clinical are: MDE 8040 Medical Spanish, MDE 8900 Aquifer, MDE 8048 Narrative Medicine, MDE 8097 Wiki Project, MDE 8105 Culinary Medicine, MDE 8227 Advanced ECG, MDE 8520 Advanced Clinical Anatomy, MDE 8093 Clinical Anatomy Teaching, MDE 8533 Forensic Pathology, MDE 8534 Surgical Pathology, MDE 8535 Autopsy Pathology, MDE 8530 Pathology and Laboratory Medicine, and any Research that does not include clinical duties or patient interaction. - Students must complete at least 4 weeks of clinical rotations in blocks 8-11